-This program is an affiliate program with Hillyard Technical Center (HTC) for continuing the education of the Surgical Technologists who graduate from Hillyard Technical Center in St. Joseph, MO.
+This program is designed to meet the needs of certified surgical technologists, who wish to pursue an associate's degree.
 With the AAS degree, students increase the likelihood of employment.
-Many health care facilities require a degree before employment.
-Surgical Technologists, certified by the Liaison Council on Certification for the Surgical Technologist, receive 30 credit hours of college credit applicable to the AAS degree with proof of certification and upon completion of the coursework from NCMC.
+Surgical Technologists, certified by the National Board of Surgical Technology and Surgical Assisting (NBSTSA), receive 30 credit hours of college credit applicable to the AAS degree with proof of certification.
+Credit is awarded upon completion of the coursework from NCMC.